The component sizes of a critical random graph with given degree sequence: Study of the random simple graph

 \section{Study of the random simple graph $\mathcal{SG}_n$}

 The setting of this section is the same as before: $\nu$ is supposed to satisfy (\ref{revivalprepaa}).
-We intend to show Theorem~\ref{jesuisallevoirfghfytu}.
+We intend to show Theorem~\ref {jesuisallevoirfghfytu} (recall that, as before, Theorem~\ref {lasttheofmylifeee} follows from Theorem~\ref{jesuisallevoirfghfytu}).
 The proof is divided into two steps.
-First (see Lemma~\ref{cestunlemmcleechrsit} below) we shall prove that, with probability tending to 1, the possible loops and multiple edges in $\mathcal{G}_n$ arrive only after the first $\lfloor n^{3/4} \rfloor$ vertices have been explored during the depth-first search.
-We shall then deduce that the walk $\overline{W}_n$ conditioned on the event $\{ \textrm{$\mathcal{G}_n$ is simple} \}$ has the same asymptotic behavior as the walk $\overline{W}_n$ (see Section~\ref{cestladernisectdupap}).
+First (see Lemma~\ref {cestunlemmcleechrsit} below) we shall prove that, with probability tending to 1, the possible loops and multiple edges in $\mathcal{G}_n$ arrive only after the first $\lfloor n^{3/4} \rfloor$ vertices have been explored during the depth-first search.
+We shall then deduce that the walk $\widebar{W}_n$ conditioned on the event $\{ \mathcal{G}_n$ is simple$\}$ has the same asymptotic behavior as the walk $\widebar{W}_n$; see Section~\ref{cestladernisectdupap}.